finos/devops-automation/.github/ISSUE_TEMPLATE/Minutes.md

 - [ ] topic 2
 - [ ] ...

-*Do not include FINOS asdministrative topics such as roll call, antitrust, approval of minutes, etc*
+*Do not include FINOS administrative topics such as roll call, antitrust, approval of minutes, etc.*

 ## Meeting Minutes